mpkondrashin/certalert/README.md

-# CertAlert Update Your SSL Certificates On Time!
+# CertAlert — Update TLS Certificates In Your Tipping Point SMS On Time!

-**CertAlert provide ability to receive alerts on all certificates in Tipping Point SMS that are about to expire**
+**CertAlert alerts on certificates in Tipping Point SMS that are about to expire**

 ## How to use:
 1. Create API Key
 2. Write config file
-3. Download and run CertAlert
+3. Download and run CertAlert executable

-### API Key
+### Create API Key
 1. Open Tipping Point SMS
 2. Go to Admin -> Authentication and Authorization -> Users
-3. Create New user and add it into auperuser group
+3. Create New user and add it into superuser group
 4. Save API Key

 ### Write config file
-Create following minimal configuration file
+Create following minimal configuration file:
 ```yaml
 days: 14
 sms: